By Douglas Alexander, Founder, Component Engineer.com

 Traceability: Components and products are always changing.
 Manufacturers may or may not send out a Product Change Notice every time a form, fit, or function change is implemented by the manufacturer.
 The Design Engineers may not be aware of End of Life announcements, IC die revisions or mechanical dimension changes that could affect the physical or electrical characteristics potentially impacting the product performance by compromising the integrity of the design.
 It is important to stay current with every component in a product assembly.
 This means every component should have a Specification Control Document or a Purchasing Specification Document that includes both revision level control and all manufacturer or vendor change notices associated with that part.

-So those are some of the basics concerning the business aspects of components.
+Those are some of the basics concerning the business aspects of components.
 In subsequent discussions, I will publish what we'll be calling the 411's on various types of components.
 These will be as mentioned earlier and shown for example at http://www.componentsengineering.com/learning-center/components/passive-components/capacitors Will it be resistors, transistors, or oscillators?
 I don't know, but I will be right here to find out.

 Douglas Alexander has been working in the electronics R&D and manufacturing sector for over 25 years with experience in all aspects of component selection, qualification, verification, specification control, reliability prediction, and assurance.
 He was an integral part of Digital Microwave Corporation, WebTV and Transparent Video Systems and holds patent #6907615 for System and Methods for Use in Interconnecting Consumer Electronic Devices.
 Alexander has also developed ComponentsEngineering.com an online networking, knowledge sharing, meeting place for Components Engineers.